Gradient Map

 - Connect a mask input to apply the color mapping to only part of the image.

-- Each stop in the gradient editor has its own eyedropper for sampling colors directly from the canvas.
+- Each stop in the gradient editor has its own Pick Color button for sampling colors from anywhere on screen.